Z11mm/z11mm/README.md

 -->
 I love learning new technologies, building projects and collaborating on a team.

 ⚡ When I'm not fixing smiles in my day job, I'm documenting my learning journey in tech [here](https://ziimm.medium.com/).
-I'm somewhat of a modern polymath 邏
+I'm somewhat of a modern polymath 😀
- I'm looking to collaborate on projects in Python and I'm interested in volunteering opportunities in tech communities.
+👯I'm looking to collaborate on projects in Python and I'm interested in volunteering opportunities in tech communities.
-☁ I'm a Google certified Associate Cloud Engineer.
+☁️ I'm a Google certified Associate Cloud Engineer.
 Ask me about the Google Cloud Platform.
-✉ How to reach me: [@MasterZiii](https://twitter.com/MasterZiii)
+✉️ How to reach me: [@MasterZiii](https://twitter.com/MasterZiii)